frickenate/ohash/README.md

 Features include:

 - Items are maintained in insertion order, allowing iteration over stored items in a defined order.
-- Built-in support for string and integer keys.
+- Bundled functions for many native key types.
 Custom functions can be used to hash other types (structs, etc.).
-- Built-in hash functions use [SipHash](https://131002.net/siphash/) to prevent hash collision attacks.
+- All bundled hash functions use [SipHash](https://131002.net/siphash/) to prevent hash collision attacks.
-- Optionally make hash responsible for freeing memory for keys and values when they are deleted.
+- Optionally make hash instances responsible for freeing memory for keys and values when they are deleted.

 The most important detail to understand about this implementation: all keys and values are passed around as `void *` pointers. `ohash_insert()`